MRaysa/Server-Site-Repository-Setup-Guide/README.md

+# 🛠️ Full-Stack Project Setup Guide
+This document covers the complete setup for both Server Site (backend) and Client-Cite (frontend) parts of a full-stack web application.

-# 📦 Server Site – Setup Guide
+## 📦 Server Site – Setup Guide

 This project is a simple Express.js server setup using Node.js, MongoDB, and environment variable support via dotenv.
 This guide walks you through the entire setup process step by step.

 ---

 ## 📁 Project Initialization